Ericsson/paf/README.md

 ## Python Client API

-Pathfinder includes an API for Python-based clients, which is used by the server test suite and the command-line interface.
+Pathfinder includes an API `paf.client` for Python-based clients, which is used by the server test suite and the command-line interface.

-While this is a production-quality API implementation, it's not meant to be the primariy API - this will be a C-based client library 'libpaf', available in a separate repository.
+While this is a production-quality API implementation, it's not meant to be the primariy API for consumer and producers.
+Applications would instead use the `libpaf` client library, available in a separate repository.
 It also has a Python interface.

-Compared to `libpaf` and `<paf.h>`, the Python API is more low-level and maps closely to the Pathfinder wire protocol.
+Compared to `libpaf` and `<paf.h>`, the `paf.client` Python API is more low-level and maps closely to the Pathfinder wire protocol.

 ## Test Suite